PrestaShopCorp/prestashop_accounts_auth/README.md

 In your PrestaShop X or Community Service module:

-- In the PrestaShop X/Community Service module's main controller, get onboarding presenter and go to the view used by the [viewsjs component](https://github.com/PrestaShopCorp/prestashop_accounts_vue_components)
+- In the module's controllers and/or main class, get onboarding presenter and go to the view used by the [viewsjs component](https://github.com/PrestaShopCorp/prestashop_accounts_vue_components)

 ```php